What is an institutional endorsement?

 Can a TA write a letter of recommendation for me?

 It is always preferable for a professor to write your letter of recommendation.
 Professors who have taught undergraduates for a number of years have a larger context in which to place an applicant, and can offer a perspective that a graduate student cannot.
-Talk to an OGP adviser to help determine the most appropriate roster of recommendation writers for you.
+Talk to a fellowship adviser to help determine the most appropriate roster of recommendation writers for you.

 I’ve just learned of a fellowship that I’m interested in, but the deadline for the application is quite soon.
 Should I apply?

 The answer depends on the fellowship.
 You may be applying for something that requires only one recommendation and a brief essay.
 In this case, it may not be too late.
 If the fellowship requires a number of letters of recommendation, university endorsement, a research proposal, and personal statement, it might be too late.
 You should make sure you give yourself enough time to put together the best application possible.
 Feel free to check with a fellowship adviser for advice.

 Whose responsibility is it to get recommendation letters to the fellowship granting organization?